ethereum/go-ethereum/docs/_getting-started/index.md

 sort_key: A
 ---

 To use Geth, you need to install it first.
-You can install Geth in a variety of ways that you can find in the “Install and Build” section.
+You can install Geth in a variety of ways that you can find in the “[Install and Build](install-and-build/installing-geth)” section.
 These include installing it via your favorite package manager, downloading a standalone pre-built binary, running it as a docker container, or building it yourself.

 For this guide, we assume you have Geth installed and are ready to find out how to use it.
 The guide shows you how to create accounts, sync to a network, and then send transactions between accounts.
-This guide uses Clef, which is our preferred tool for signing transactions with Geth, and will replace Geth’s account management.
+This guide uses [Clef](clef/tutorial), which is our preferred tool for signing transactions with Geth, and will replace Geth’s account management.

 ### Two Important terms in geth:

 - Network
 - Sync modes

-Networks
+### Networks
 You can connect a Geth node to several different networks using the network name as an argument.
-These include the main Ethereum network, a private network you create, and three test networks that use different consensus algorithms:
+These include the main Ethereum network, [a private network](getting-started/private-net)you create, and three test networks that use different consensus algorithms:

 -   Ropsten: Proof-of-work test network
 -   Rinkeby: Proof-of-authority test network
 -   Görli: Proof-of-authority test network

 For this guide, you will use the Görli network.
 The default port is 8545, so you need to enable at least outgoing access from your node to that port.
-Sync modes
+### Sync modes
-You can start Geth in one of three different sync modes using the --syncmode "<mode>" argument that determines what sort of node it is in the network.
+You can start Geth in one of three different sync modes using the `--syncmode "<mode>"` argument that determines what sort of node it is in the network.
 These are:

 - Full: Downloads all blocks (including headers, transactions, and receipts) and generates the state of the blockchain incrementally by executing every block.
 - Snap (Default): Same functionality as fast, but with a faster algorithm.
 - Light: Downloads all block headers, block data, and verifies some randomly.

-For this tutorial, you will use a light sync:
+For this tutorial, you will use a `light` sync:

 ### Prerequisites: